feravolt/Preload-docs/README.md

          — You have to manually unpreload data if you want to free used RAM — Accurate app's RAM indicator
          — No possible OS permission restrictions
-         — Possible risk of OOM in system.
+         — OOM score adjustment on supported kernels for preloaded app process — Possible risk of OOM in system.
 Don't overload RAM with preload data